muhammedadnank/GramUploader/README.md

 - OAuth token auto-refreshed on next use
 - In-memory queue — bot restart marks pending uploads as failed (use Redis for production)
 - Render free tier: bot sleeps after 15 min inactivity, first wake-up is slow
+- YouTube thumbnail in done card may take a few seconds to appear after upload (YouTube processing)

 ---